Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

     _Creating an Event Hub_

 1. Wait a moment for the Event Hub to be created.
-Then scroll to the bottom of the blade and confirm that both Event Hubs appear in the list of Event Hubs.
+Then scroll to the bottom of the blade and confirm that both Event Hubs appear in the list.

     ![Event Hubs created for input and output](Images/event-hubs.png)